Vyral/base-template/_posts/2018-06-05-what-happens-if-your-buyer-is-unable-to-make-your-set-closing-date.md

 If you stay with this buyer, **you need to protect yourself.** I would advise you to ask for extra earnest money in case the same thing happens again and they say they still can’t buy your home.
 This extra earnest money will cover any expenses, such as the taxes, mortgage, and insurance.
 This will even out your risk, help you protect yourself, and still allow them the additional time.

 It does always come down to the situation.
-I will look at the situation and make a decision based upon why they are asking.
+I will look at the situation and make a decision based on why they are asking.
 Maybe their own home’s closing is delayed, they did not get an offer like they expected, or they need to provide extra paperwork to their lender and resubmit.
 It is not always black and white but that is where your Realtor will be able to help you make the best decision.

 If you have any questions, are in a similar situation, or are interested in buying or selling, please feel free to contact me.
 I would be happy to help you.